ibnuh/ibnuh.github.io/_posts/2023-04-07-reflections-on-handling-mistakes-as-a-programmer.md

 ---
 layout: post
-title: 'Handling mistakes as a Web Developer'
+title: 'Handling mistakes as a web developer'
 date: 2023-04-07 14:33:00 +0700
 ---